The importance of live wedding songs

 It’s important to stay in contact with the couple up until the wedding.
 A typical day starts with preparing the ensemble for the performance of the wedding songs and making sure everybody knows where to go, what time the event begins, and what attire is required.

-We also need to double-check the equipment to make sure everything is functioning and contact the venue in order to notify them when the band will arrive.
+We also need to double-check the equipment to make sure everything is functioning and contact the wedding reception venue in order to notify them when the band will arrive.

 Do you offer any packages?